yoon-bang/BEST/README.md

 🧖🏻‍♀️ *Problem Statement*

     There are many people injured due to the fire.
-However, current evacuation system is not good enough to evacuate many people due to the smoke.
+However, the current evacuation system is not good enough to evacuate many people due to the smoke.

     There were several attempts to try to fix this issue, However, they are not good enough.
-Wi-Fi based localization and Pedestrian Dead Reckoning has its limits on accuracy, and 2-dimentional Navigation is not good enough to make people evacuate efficiently.
+Wi-Fi based localization and Pedestrian Dead Reckoning has its limits on the accuracy, and 2-dimensional Navigation is not good enough to make people evacuate efficiently.